Citroen Logo

 1959 – 1966

-The manufacturer has improved the design of the chevrons, so the herringbone pattern received pointed ends.
+The manufacturer has improved the chevron design, so the herringbone pattern now has pointed ends.
 It also had “edges” that made the logo bulge.
 The three-dimensional effect also appeared due to the combination of light and dark sides on the same stripes.
 All elements were placed in a horizontal white oval.

 1966 – 1985

-The designers enclosed a white oval with yellow chevrons in a blue and white square.
-The upper part was painted in a cobalt shade, the lower – in a milky one.
-To the already existing sign added the inscription “Citroen,” executed in capital letters.
-A yellow edging strip ran along the edge of the geometric shape.
+The designers enclosed a white oval with yellow chevrons within a blue-and-white square.
+The upper part was painted in a cobalt shade, and the lower was painted in a milky shade.
+The existing sign had the “Citroen” inscription executed in capital letters.
+A yellow edging strip ran along the geometric shape.

 1985 – 2009

 The result of a radical redesign was a new identity.
-The developers removed all the previous colors and elements – only the herringbone chevrons and the name of the automobile brand remained.
+The developers removed all previous colors and elements, leaving only the herringbone chevrons and the automobile brand name.
 Instead, a miniature red square and large black lettering made up of a sans serif typeface.

 2009 – 2016

-To modernize the logo, the brand removed the background and made the triangular serifs “metallic.”
-To do this, she used the corresponding colors from the metallic spectrum – silver and gray, adding black to them.
+The brand removed the background to modernize the logo and made the triangular serifs “metallic.”
+To do this, she used the corresponding colors from the metallic spectrum, silver and gray, adding black to them.
 As a result, the logo came out in 3D.
-This effect was achieved thanks to the correct combination of shadows and highlights.
+This effect was achieved through the right combination of shadows and highlights.
 At the bottom was the company name in an updated red font.
 The author of this version is the studio Landor Associates.

 2016 – 2019

-In the current version of the logo, there is no 3D effect, so the sign looks flat.
-This is necessary for better branding display in print format and on any media.
+The current logo has no 3D effect, so the sign looks flat.
+This is necessary for better branding across print and all media.
 There is a small shadow from the “cold metal” in the upper left part of both chevrons.
 The designers replaced the red letters with gray ones.

 2019 – 2022

-For its centennial anniversary, Citroen has given a small cosmetic update to the logo.
+For its centennial anniversary, Citroen has given the logo a small cosmetic update.
 Changes have only affected its color scheme: the light shade of gray has been replaced with a dark one to make the lettering and icon more expressive.
 At the same time, the shape of the two “boomerangs” and the style of the letters remained the same.

 2022 – today

 Since minimalism never went out of fashion, the current symbol, like several previous ones, is devoid of three-dimensionality.
-This is done to make the logo easy to use in the digital environment, especially on mobile device screens.
-But the design of the inscription at the bottom of the logo has changed markedly.
-The letters have become more futuristic and have lost thickened lines.
-The two dots above the “Ë” no longer look like an infinity symbol – the diacritic now looks like a dotted line.
+This is done to make the logo easy to use in digital environments, especially on mobile screens.
+However, the design of the inscription at the bottom of the logo has changed markedly.
+The letters have become more futuristic and have lost their thickened lines.
+The two dots above the “Ë” no longer resemble an infinity symbol; the diacritic now resembles a dotted line.

 Font and Colors

-Andre Citroën personally proposed the idea for the logo.
-The key element is in the form of two paired stripes, each of which is connected by a herringbone.
-These are serifs from gears with helical edges, which made it possible to improve the proprietary engines.
+Andre Citroën personally proposed the logo’s idea.
+The key element is two paired stripes, each connected by a herringbone.
+These are serifs from gears with helical edges, which enabled improvements to the proprietary engines.

-Until 2022, the automotive brand uses a custom design typeface based on the Gotham typeface created by Tobias Frere-Jones.
-The designers only corrected the letters to add originality to them.
+Until 2022, the automotive brand used a custom-designed typeface based on Gotham, created by Tobias Frere-Jones.
+The designers only corrected the letters to add originality.

 From 2022, the Citroen logo will use a new custom font.
-The typeface is partially similar to Uniwars SemiBold by Typodermic Fonts Inc., but there are notable differences.
-For example, in the name of a car company, “R” is not solid – it has an open intra-letter space.
-In this version, the wordmark is completely black, as is the emblem, which is an oval with two curved stripes.
-By removing the chrome gray tint, the designers made the symbol clear and legible.
+The typeface is partially similar to Uniwars SemiBold by Typodermic Fonts Inc., but notable differences exist.
+For example, in a car company’s name, the letter “R” is not solid; it has an open inter-letter space.
+In this version, the wordmark and the emblem are completely black: an oval with two curved stripes.
+By removing the chrome-gray tint, the designers made the symbol clearer and more legible.